-So far in Lark DPP, you may have noticed a lot of focus on moderate-intensity physical activity.
+So far in Lark DPP, you may have noticed a lot of focus on moderate-intensity physical activity, also known as aerobic exercise.
 This kind of activity can not only help you lose weight, but also lower risk for type 2 diabetes risk.
 That is why the DPP asks you to aim for at least 150 minutes per week of moderate-intensity physical activity.

 As the Lark DPP check-in mentioned, moderate-intensity activity brings many other benefits.
 Many benefits, such as lowering risk for heart disease or living longer, are in the future.
 Still, many other benefits of activity come immediately.
 Noticeable immediate benefits may include a better mood, reduced stress, and increased confidence, but there are also immediate benefits that you may not feel.

 Learning about the less visible, but immediate benefits of activity may further motivate you to hit your numbers today and every day.
 Here is what you should know about what moderate-intensity activity is and what it can do for you – now!

 You can get up to your 150 or more minutes per week however you like, whether in three short 10-minute sessions a day, or longer sessions each day or a few times a week.

 |List of Moderate-Intensity Activities|

 How do you know if you are doing moderate-intensity activity?
 You can check your heart rate and use some equations to figure out if you are in the zone, but there are easier ways to monitor yourself.
 With moderate-intensity aerobic activity, you should feel like you are working, but not be working so hard that you need to stop after just a few minutes.

 The “talk test” is a tried-and-true method of getting yourself into the moderate-intensity zone.
 When you are exercising, you should have enough breath to talk in short sentences, but you should not have enough wind to be able to sing.